Prunus gentryi

-Prunus gentryi is a species of wild cherry in the genus Prunus, family Rosaceae, native to the Mexican states of Chihuahua and Sonora.
-It grows along streambanks in mountainous regions of the Sierra Madre Occidental.
-The scientific description was published in 1937.
+Prunus gentryi is a Mexican species of wild cherry in the genus Prunus, part of the rose family.

 Description

 Prunus gentryi is a tree up to 12 m tall.
 The leaves are thick and leathery, dark green above and lighter below.
-The fruits are juicy and edible, generally purple although a yellow-fruited form, Prunus gentryi forma flavipulpa, is known from the State of Chihuahua.
+The fruits are juicy and generally purple except in P. gentryi forma flavipulpa, known from the State of Chihuahua, in which they are yellow and reportedly sweeter.

+The scientific description was published in 1937.

+Distribution and habitat

+The species is native to the Mexican states of Chihuahua and Sonora.
+It grows along streambanks in mountainous regions of the Sierra Madre Occidental.

 Uses

-The Mountain Pima (= Pima Bajo) of the region near Yepachic, Chihuahua, call the tree and its fruits "aguasiqui."
+The Mountain Pima (= Pima Bajo) of the region near Yepachic, Chihuahua, call the tree and its fruits "aguasiqui".
 The fruits are a prized food, ripening in late summer.